Australian Chamber of Commerce and Industry: History

 The Australian Chamber of Commerce and Industry has a history that dates back more than 190 years.

 The Chamber Movement commenced in Australia when the Sydney Chamber of Commerce was established in 1826.
 Across the 19th century, Chambers of Commerce were formed in Adelaide (1839), Melbourne, Hobart and Launceston (each in the 1850s), Brisbane (1868), Fremantle (1873) and Perth (1890).

 Chambers of Manufacturers were also formed in this era, including in Victoria (1865), South Australia (1869), NSW (1885), Western Australia (1890) and Queensland (1911).
 Australia's first industry association was Master Builders Australia (1870).

 Employer unions and federations also emerged, including the Victorian Employers Union (1865), the NSW Employers Union (1888), South Australian Employers Federation (1889) and the Queensland Employers Federation (1886).
 Business actors were important for Australia's development from the beginning, with a growing population driving the establishment of enterprises.

 In the decade before Federation in 1901, several Australia-wide bodies were formed to advocate national policies: the Australian Chamber of Commerce (ACC), the Associated Chambers of Manufacturers of Australia (ACMA) and the Australian Council of Employers Federations (ACEF).

-Through the Great War, the Great Depression, World War II and the post-war boom, business organizations continued advocacy on behalf of private enterprise and the community in pursuit of a prosperous Australia.

 In 1977 the ACMA and the ACEF merged to form the Confederation of Australian Industry (CAI).
 In 1992 the CAI merged with the ACC to form the Australian Chamber of Commerce and Industry (ACCI).